microsoft/live-share/docs/use/vscode.md

 ### Sharing the running application in a browser

 Visual Studio Code does not have the concept of a known "web application port" like Visual Studio for project types such as ASP.NET.
 However, if you are joining a collaboration session from a Visual Studio host, you may automatically see your default browser appear when debugging starts that is then automatically connected to the host's running applications.
 See [Visual Studio features](vs.md#automatic-web-app-sharing) for more details.

 As a host, you can achieve something similar by manually sharing the application or other endpoints like RESTful services using the "Share Local Server" feature.
 Visual Studio and VS Code guests can then open a browser on the same localhost port to see the running application.
 See [share a server](#share-a-server) for more details.

 ## Share a server

-From time to time, as a collaboration session host you may find that you want to share a web application or other locally running servers or services with guests.
+From time to time, as a collaboration session host, you may find that you want to share a web application or other locally running servers or services with guests.
 This can range from other RESTful end-points to databases and other servers.
 Visual Studio Live Share lets you specify a local port number, optionally give it a name, and then share it with all guests.

 The guests will then be able to access the server you shared on that port from their own local machine on the exact same port.
 For example, if you shared a web server **running on port 3000**, the guest can access that same running web server on their **own machine** at http://localhost:3000!
 This is accomplished via a secure SSH or SSL tunnel between the host and guests and authenticated via the service so you can be sure that only those in the collaboration session have access.